AngryMaciek/angry-runner/README.md

 # Angry Runner (😠🏃‍♂️)

-Delicious recipe for a Docker image suitable for self-hosted GitHub Actions runners as well as local dev.
+Delicious recipe for a Docker image suitable for: (1) self-hosted GitHub Actions runners, (2) local development environment as well as (3) GitHub codespaces base for devcontainer mechanism.

 Enjoy!